 - Can be hard to purchase

-From the world of BIG AG, where soil health is everything, comes a genius solution for the everyday food plotter…changing soil pH with a spray.
+From the world of BIG AG, where soil health is everything, comes a genius solution for the everyday food plotter…increasing the nutrient values in soil with a spray.
 This spray magnifies the true power behind lime…calcium.
-Calcium is what is desired from a lime application, that is, an ION that can actually move the needle on acidity in soil.
-By adding this calcium, you increase the pH, release nutrients, and improve water penetration within the soil, just like with lime, but in a much shorter time frame.
+Calcium is what is desired from a lime application, that is, an ION that can actually move the needle on acidity in the soil.
+By adding this calcium, you release nutrients, and improve water penetration within the soil, just like with lime, but in a much shorter time frame.
 This is not just liquid lime, but an entirely different source of calcium…DeerGro’s PlotStart®.

-PlotStart® is a liquid calcium spray derived from a proprietary recipe of complexed carbohydrates, calcium chloride, and produces a highly chelated solution that can adjust pH at a surprising rate.
-Immediately after application PlotStart can notably change soil pH in as little as 3-6 months.
-In fact the guaranteed 10% calcium spray has the potential to change soil pH at a equivalency of 2.5 gallons to 1 ton of lime!
-Besides changing soil pH, the increase in calcium immediately helps plat growth and health with prominent increases in yield.
+PlotStart® is a liquid calcium spray derived from a proprietary recipe of complex carbohydrates, and calcium chloride, and produces a highly chelated solution that can adjust soil health biologically and chemically at a surprising rate.
+Immediately after application PlotStart can notably change soil nutrients in as little as 3-6 months.
+Besides increasing soil health, the increase in calcium immediately helps plant growth and health with prominent increases in yield.

 Changing pH With a Sprayer

 PlotStart® solves several problems with lime, and overall food plot soil preparation, which stands for why it was brought from big Ag to food plotters in recent years.
-Now a food plotter can manage soil health and soil pH with a sprayer not thousands of lbs. of lime.
+Now a food plotter can manage soil health with only a sprayer not thousands of lbs. of lime.
 No equipment?
-NO PROBLEM…By not only confronting soil pH, but soil and plant health and the limitations lime placed on food plotters, DeerGro’s PlotStart® can allow food plotters to plant exceptionally successful food plots on a limited budget, and with limited equipment.
-With just a 4 gallon backpack sprayer, or sprayer on a four wheeler, you can tackle installing and maintaining a food plot.
+NO PROBLEM…By not only confronting soil and plant health and the limitations lime placed on food plotters, DeerGro’s PlotStart® can allow food plotters to plant exceptionally successful food plots on a limited budget, and with limited equipment.
+With just a 4-gallon backpack sprayer or sprayer on a four-wheeler, you can tackle installing and maintaining a food plot.